-5 SIGNS THAT IT’S TIME TO REFINISH YOUR FLOORS
+5 SIGNS IT’S TIME TO REFINISH YOUR FLOORS

 Many factors play a role in why our wood floors need a little love.
-Just like everything else in our lives, over time, damage and every day wear and tear will happen.
-Keeping your floors in top shape is a great way to give your home a facelift.
-For over thirty years, Bob McGowan’s Wood Flooring’s experts have been refinishing wood floors over Long Island.
-Their wood flooring specialists have been have been keeping homes fresh and updated for over two decades.
+Just like everything else in our lives, over time, damage and everyday wear and tear will happen.
+Keeping your floors in top shape is a great way to give your Amityville home a facelift.
+For over thirty years, Bob McGowan’s Wood Flooring’s experts in Suffolk County have been refinishing wood floors over Long Island.
+Their wood flooring specialists in Amityville have been keeping Suffolk County homes fresh and updated for over two decades.

 - Fails the water test

 To test the finish on the wood, usually, a water test is made.
 Pour a little bit of water on your wood plank and see if/how it beads.
 If the water does not bead up and it’s absorbed in the wood, it needs to be refinished.

 There are different reasons why wood floors in Suffolk County become discolored over time.
 Different elements such as water, the sun, iron and chemicals can change the color of your wood.
 To fix your discoloration problem, all you have to do is refinish your floors!
 Mineral streaks can cause discoloration in your wood planks.
 Sometimes minerals that are present where the tree was found may be responsible for the discoloration.
 Some people think it adds character, others find it ugly.
 For the latter, it can still be taken care of by floor refinishing.

 Your Amityville wood floor gets beat up over time.
 Moving furniture around, pets’ claws and even the right stiletto can be the culprit for scratched floors.
 Scratched floors are going to happen over time.
 Regular maintenance will keep your floors looking fresh and brand new.
 All it really requires is a light refinishing.;